offers a wide array of addiction counseling and treatment services for adolescents. An

 is required to determine the level of service needed for each individual.

 Inpatient services are designed for youth who need more clinical services than our outpatient program can provide.
-Youth participating in inpatient treatment live in one of our Illinois facilities in Bloomington
+Youth participating in inpatient treatment live at our facility in Maryville

 and participate in day and evening treatment and recovery support activities.
 This level of care is appropriate for young people who: